Reading

 1-1 Reading and Home Reading

-Each day 1-1 reading takes place where children read with an adult every day.
-This happens across the school and takes place for 25 minutes during early morning work.
-The aim of this session is that every child reads at least every two days and identified pupils read daily.
+1-1 reading takes place every morning at Blenheim; this is a 25 minute session where all adults across the school listen to children reading individually during Early Morning Work.
+This allows us to listen to each child regularly, with identified pupils are reading daily.
 Pupils read books that correspond to the National Curriculum standards and adults gather evidence against age related expectations, as they hear the pupils read.
 Children in every class are also expected to read at home, using books from school, for at least 15 minutes per day.

-Additional time can be allocated within a class’ weekly timetable to ensure that each child is reading regularly.
+Additional time is also allocated within a class’ weekly timetable to ensure that each child is reading regularly.
 This can also be through the use of reading volunteers and additional adults.

 We currently use a range of different reading schemes to meet the interests and individual need of each and every child.
 These include, Collins Big Cat, Rigby Star, Kings court and Read Write Inc books for those in the early stages of reading.